 This is the variance of the population of scores.

-In many cases, instead of a population, we deal with scores.
+In many cases, instead of a population, we deal with samples.

-In this case, we need to slightly change the formula for standard deviation as
+In this case, we need to slightly change the formula for variance as

 Note that the denominator is one less than the sample size in this case.